Search our catalog for books, audiobooks, CDs, DVDs, and more:

 - Kill-A-Watt meters are devices given to the library by PNM that residents can use to determine the amount of power each of their appliances uses.

 - FamilyPass allows up to six people free admission to 15 different New Mexico state museums and historic sites.
-FamilyPasses check out for one week at a time.
+FamilyPasses check out for three weeks at a time.

 - Internet hotspots allow you to connect to the internet wirelessly.
 They emit a wifi signal that several devices can use to connect.
 Hotspots can be checked out for one week at a time.
 You may download and view the wi-fi hotspot agreement and guidelines here: HotspotAgreement (PDF, 276KB)